Creating and Running a Yii 2 Project in ServBay

 yes

-and press Enter.
-This will create a new PHP file under themigrations
+.
+This creates a new PHP file in themigrations

 1